thtg88/journalism/README.md

 # Journalism

-Journalism is a Laravel package providing a simple way of log data to your database.
+Journalism is a Laravel package providing a simple way to log data to your database.

 ## Installation